alekmaul/pvsneslib/wiki/HiRom-and-FastRom.md

 LoROM basically means that the address line A15 is ignored by the cartridge, so the cartridge doesn't distinguish between $0000-$7FFF and $8000-$FFFF in any bank.
 Smaller ROMs use this model to prevent wasted space in banks $00–$3F.

+### FastRom

+SNES games are designed to run under SlowROM (2.68 MHz) to FastROM (3.58 MHz).
+FastROM allows the SNES CPU read data and opcodes from the ROM 33.58% faster compared to SlowROM.

+Depending on the game, FastROM will make the game run about 10%-33% faster compared to the original SlowROM version.

+This depends on how frequent the game accesses the ROM chip, since the other componenets such as WRAM @ 2.68 MHz, PPU @ 3.58 MHz, DMA @ 2.68 MHz and SRAM @ 2.68 MHz will stay at the same speed.

+## HiRom and LoRom with PVSneslib

 PVSneslib is shipped with a full set of lib binaries with 4 different configurations:
 - LoROM - SlowROM (already present by default)
 - LoROM - FastROM (all sections with .BASE $80)